 Contract Request Form (CRF) Electronic Signature SOP

+CRF SOP:

+Creation of Form:

+-The Project Manager will create the CRF as in the past.
+The Project Manager will verify with the Fiscal Office that all funding codes are correct prior to sending the form to the CA.

+-Project Manager will email CRF form to CA (Cathy) along with all sow, specs & plans and appropriation documents if required.

+-CA will coordinate with PM if any changes are required.

+-CA (Cathy or Estelita) will initiate form for e-signatures.

+-CRF will follow the route for signatures and approvals required by the CRF’s particular funding codes.

 CRF E-Form Flow by Office:

-(Project Manager (PM) will verify with the Fund Manager (FM) and the Fiscal office to ensure all funding codes are correct.
-PM will send the form to the Contracts II (CA) (Cathy) for CA# issuance/finalizing.
+Project Manager (PM) will verify with the Fund Manager (FM) and the Fiscal office to ensure all funding codes are correct.
+PM will send the form to the Contracts Assistant II (CA) (Cathy) for CA# issuance/finalizing.

 CA will ensure all areas are completed correctly and that all required attachments are complete.